jtroo/kanata/README.md

 Contributions are welcome!

-Unless explicitly stated otherwise, your contributions will be made under the LGPL-3.0-only[*] license.
+Unless explicitly stated otherwise, your contributions to kanata will be made under the LGPL-3.0-only[*] license.

+The exception to this is the code under the [keyberon](./keyberon) directory, which is licensed under the MIT license, and likewise, contributions to code in this directory will made under the MIT license unless explicitly stated otherwise.

 [Here's a basic low-effort design doc of kanata](./docs/design.md)